maiskt/hackathon.github.io/12-Insurance.Rmd

 + 0=No

 ## INSUR_LIVESTOCK
-have livestock insurance: counts respondents who have insurance that pays them in case their cattle or livestock die
+Have livestock insurance: counts respondents who have insurance that pays them in case their cattle or livestock die.

 Levels: